Internet-Draft OAuth Mission Expansion August 2026

 The requested authority is incompatible with the Mission's recorded purpose; a different Mission, not an expansion of this one, is the appropriate vehicle.

-Two failure classes are not denial reasons and use the issuance profile's error vocabulary directly: an expansion request whose predecessor does not match the grant-resolved Mission, or whose predecessor is not active, fails with invalid_grant (Section 4.2, Section 4.3); an expansion Mission Intent the Mission Issuer cannot parse or cannot derive a valid Authority Set from fails with invalid_request or, where the issuance profile uses it, invalid_authorization_details ([RFC9396]), exactly as for any Mission creation.
+Two failure classes are not denial reasons and use the issuance profile's error vocabulary directly: an expansion request whose predecessor cross-check does not match the subject_token-resolved Mission, or whose predecessor is not active, fails with invalid_grant (Section 4.2, Section 4.3); an expansion Mission Intent the Mission Issuer cannot parse or cannot derive a valid Authority Set from fails with invalid_request or, where the issuance profile uses it, invalid_authorization_details ([RFC9396]), exactly as for any Mission creation.

-11. Worked Example
+13. Worked Example

-POST /par HTTP/1.1
+POST /token HTTP/1.1

 Host: as.example.com